IELS 2025 Design

 - Sampling of centers/schools was conducted by the sampling team at IEA Hamburg.

-- Sampling procedures within the center/school were carried out by the national study centers, using the Within-school Sampling Software for Windows (WinW3S) provided by the IEA.
+- Sampling procedures within the center/school were carried out by the national study centers, using the Within-school Sampling Software for Windows (WinW3S) provided by IEA.

 Sample size

-Intended, per country
+Intended per country

-- 200 centers/schools
+- A minimum of 200 centers/schools

 Data collection techniques and instruments